Whole-Home Surge Protection and the National Electrical Code

 The authority having jurisdiction enforces the code.
 An “authority having jurisdiction” is defined as a governing body with the legal power to regulate electrical installations; typically, it is the local permitting authority.
 However, more than one agency may regulate electrical installations within a particular area in some cases.
 For example, if you live in Washington D.C., both District of Columbia and Federal agencies can have regulations for installing electrical equipment or devices.

 According to the NEC, every room should have at least one dedicated 20-amp circuit installed inside it (for receptacles), plus one dedicated 15-amp circuit (for lighting).
 There are no minimum requirements for bathroom receptacles.
-Still, we recommend installing at least one 20-amp dedicated circuit to power the
+Still, we recommend installing at least one 20-amp dedicated circuit to power the lights and any exhaust fans.

 For small bedrooms (up to 144 square feet), you can get away with a 15-amp dedicated circuit; for large bedrooms (over 144 square feet), consider installing two 15-amp dedicated courses instead.